Injectable PrEP and HIV Treatments

 Cost & Coverage

-In Ontario, APRETUDE would cost approximately a little less than $2000 per injection (ie every two months).
+In Ontario, APRETUDE would cost a little less than $2000 per injection (ie every two months).
 Cost may vary since starting APRETUDE will require some procedural differences: either an injection once a month or pills.
-Note: this is a long-lasting drug, so it is important to first be clear on any side effects with a shorter-lived doses being given first when beginning injectable PrEP.
+Note: this is a long-lasting drug; it is important to consider the possibility of side effects by using the medication in a limited way before beginning injectable PrEP that lasts two months.

 Most private/employer insurance plans now cover APRETUDE.